kyaiooiayk/pyDecLog/README.md

   - `WARNING`
   - `INFO`
   - `DEBUG`
 - Can control where logging messages are piped: to log file or both log file and console.
-When controlling the message at the console level the following hirarchy is enforced:
+When controlling the message at the console level the following hierarchy is enforced:
   ```
-    LEVEL      NUMERIC VALUE
     CRITICAL : 50
     ERROR    : 40
     WARNING  : 30